reactjs/react.dev/src/content/reference/rsc/server-functions.md

 }
 ```

-This allows you to access the `isPending` state of the Server Action by wrapping it in an Action on the client.
+This allows you to access the `isPending` state of the Server Function by wrapping it in an Action on the client.

-For more, see the docs for [Calling a Server Action outside of `<form>`](/reference/rsc/use-server#calling-a-server-action-outside-of-form)
+For more, see the docs for [Calling a Server Function outside of `<form>`](/reference/rsc/use-server#calling-a-server-function-outside-of-form)

-### Form Actions with Server Actions {/*form-actions-with-server-actions*/}
+### Form Actions with Server Functions {/*form-actions-with-server-functions*/}

-Server Actions work with the new Form features in React 19.
+Server Functions work with the new Form features in React 19.

-You can pass a Server Action to a Form to automatically submit the form to the server:
+You can pass a Server Function to a Form to automatically submit the form to the server:

 ```js [[1, 3, "updateName"], [1, 7, "updateName"]]